 This classic Italian Angel Hair Pomodoro recipe is bursting with flavor from fresh garlic and basil.
-Make this vegan pasta with fresh tomato sauce whenever you're looking for a quick light meal.
+This vegan pasta with fresh tomato sauce is perfect whenever you're looking for a quick light meal.
+You only need 5 ingredients and 30 minutes!

-Nothing beats pasta when it comes to getting dinner on the table fast with minimal ingredients.
-But instead of opening a jar of marinara sauce, you can make this fresh tomato Pasta Pomodoro instead.
+Nothing beats easy vegan pasta meals when it comes to getting dinner on the table fast with minimal ingredients.

 Jump to: